tchernobog/serves3/README.md

 ## 1.1.0 Reworked configuration file logic

 * **Breaking change**: configuration file renamed to `serves3.toml`.
 Please note that the format changed slightly; have a look at the provided `serves3.toml.example` file for reference.
+* Fixes #2: URLs to directories not ending with a slash are not redirected properly

 ## 1.0.0